How to Remove Water Stains from Wooden MCM Furniture

 Don't despair, because even serious water stains can come out of wooden MCM furniture.
-There are plenty of tricks and suggestions out there to remove water stains from teak, walnut, oak and more, but these are the ones that have worked best for me.
+There are plenty of tricks and suggestions out there to remove water stains from teak, walnut, oak, and more, but these are the ones that have worked best for me.

 Bar Keeper's Friend

 Shake a small amount of the powder right onto the affected area and then add water, mixing it into a paste.
 Then, simply rub it into the grain.
 The instructions on the container say to leave the paste on for one minute, but that has never been long enough to see results for me.
-Instead, leave the paste on for 10 minutes.
+Instead, leave the paste on for ~10 minutes.
 Wipe it off, and consider reapplication if necessary.
 I have used it as many as three times in a row, each time seeing marked improvements in the wood.
 Bear in mind that the treated area may appear lighter than the surrounding areas.
 As the stain has been pulled out with the moisture in the wood, the wood will require re-oiling.
 If the treated area remains lighter, you may need to use Bar Keeper's Friend on the entire surface to even it out.
-You can see the before, during and after in the photos below.
+You can see the before, during, and after in the photos below.

-If you want to remove deep water marks from wood furniture, then sometimes sanding is the only way to go.
+If you want to remove deep watermarks from wood furniture, then sometimes sanding is the only way to go.
 Before you get your sander out, check to see what kind of furniture piece you're working with.
 A solid wood table would be a great candidate for sanding, but a table with a thin wooden veneer might not be.

 Keep in mind that "spot sanding" won't be effective.
 Instead, you will need to sand the entire surface of the table for consistency.
-Afterwards, an application of teak oil or Danish oil will be necessary as the wood will be very 'thirsty'.
+Afterward, an application of teak oil or Danish oil will be necessary as the wood will be very 'thirsty'.

 Danish or Teak Oil

 In some cases, a water stain is only visible because the affected area is dry.
 As the wood hydrates, those marks could disappear.
-Try applying danish or teak oil directly to the surface and rubbing it in.
-That alone could be enough to diminish or even eliminate water marks and deep water stains in the wood.
+Try applying Danish or teak oil directly to the surface and rubbing it in.
+That alone could be enough to diminish or even eliminate watermarks and deep water stains in the wood.
 Take it slow and experiment with a small amount to see what effect it has.

 Wood Stain Remover Pens